Erdragh/AstralBot/README.md

 These features are the core of what this bot will do.
 See [the Status section](#status) to see how much is already implemented.
 - Discord and Minecraft account linking, optionally requiring this to be whitelisted
-- Discord and Minecraft chat synchronization
+- Discord and Minecraft chat synchronization, optionally via webhook for improved readability
 - FAQ commands using Markdown files without needing to restart the server

 ## Dependencies